ThyHolyJebus77/ThyHolyTools77/README.md

-**ThyHolyTools77**
-Welcome to ThyHolyTools77, a collection of handy utilities for Windows 10.
-This repository houses a variety of small programs designed to simplify everyday tasks and streamline workflows.
-While primarily created for Windows 10, they might function on other systems with some adjustments.
+**ThyHolyTools77** is a collection of small utilities I use for Windows 10.

 **Tools**
 *   **Resolution Changer**